Why The Prime Directive is Evil

 Cultures do not create us, we create them.
 In no way are they sacrosanct, nor should they be.

-The Prime Directive and the Marxist, Postmodern foolishness behind it would reverse this, turning us into subordinate, derived beings.
-And that again is lunacy.
+The Prime Directive and the foolishness behind it would reverse this, turning us into subordinate, derived beings.
+That again is lunacy.

 Last Words